ractf/core/README.md

 - [Support](#support)

 ## Features
-- __robust:__ tested on a live event with several thousand users, and artifically stress tested to many more.
+- __Robust:__ tested on a live event with several thousand users, and artifically stress tested to many more.
-- __split architecture:__ our architecture allows you to run various components on different hosts for increased performance.
+- __Split architecture:__ our architecture allows you to run various components on different hosts for increased performance.
-- __highly configurable:__ we have a huge array of options you can configure for your event.
+- __Highly configurable:__ we have a huge array of options you can configure for your event.
-- __really awesome:__ it's in the name, after all!
+- __Really awesome:__ it's in the name, after all!

 ## Installation
 Check out the [Installer](https://github.com/ractf/install/).
 Want a more custom deployment?
 Check out our [installation docs](https://docs.ractf.co.uk/installer).

-## Philosophy
-We believe running a CTF should be fun, easy and cheap, so you can focus on engaging with your community and spend money on prizes instead of infrastructure.
-We've done the heavy lifting - you focus on getting that event going.
-We don't want to be intimidating, we want to be awesome, and then _casually_ be the best choice around.
-_Real casually._

 ## Getting Support
 If you need support, check out our [Discord](https://discord.gg/FfW2xXR), or if you've found a bug with the framework, open an issue.